18 min read

 JazzHR Pricing

 JazzHR's tiered pricing fits different business needs.
-The Hero Plan costs $49 per month (billed annually) with three open jobs.
-The Plus Plan runs $239 monthly (annually) with up to 30 open jobs.
-The Pro Plan costs $359 monthly (annually) and adds offer letter generation and visual reporting.
-Extra jobs can be purchased: 50 jobs for $49 or 200 jobs for $99.
+The Hero Plan costs $110 per month with three open jobs.
+The Plus Plan costs $350 per month and includes up to 200 open jobs.
+The Pro Plan offers custom pricing and advanced visual reporting, e-signatures, workflow reports, and other features.

 JazzHR Best For

-TurboHire brings all recruitment activities together through its AI-powered platform that creates tailored experiences for six key stakeholders in the hiring process.
+TurboHire brings all recruitment activities together through its AI-powered platform, creating tailored experiences for six key stakeholders in the hiring process.
 This award-winning system combines native AI, agentic AI, and generative AI to transform traditional hiring processes.

 TurboHire Key Features